3D Building Geometry Creator

 Open the tool in your web browser

-Grid is automatically enabled (toggle with grid controls)
+Grid is automatically enabled (toggle with GRID indicator in status bar)

 Current level shows as "Level 0" (ground floor)